Jimmy Cordero: Chiba Lotte Marines

 On December 6, 2023, Cordero signed with the Chiba Lotte Marines of Nippon Professional Baseball.
-He made 5 appearances for Lotte in 2024, struggling to an 0-1 record and 7.20 ERA with one strikeout across five innings of work.
+He made 5 appearances for Lotte in 2024, struggling to an 0–1 record and 7.20 ERA with one strikeout across five innings of work.
 Cordero became a free agent following the season.

 Toros de Tijuana

 On March 13, 2025, Cordero signed with the Toros de Tijuana of the Mexican League.
-In 20 appearances for Tijuana, Cordero posted a 2-2 record and 4.00 ERA with 15 strikeouts and six saves over 18 innings of work.
+In 20 appearances for Tijuana, Cordero posted a 2–2 record and 4.00 ERA with 15 strikeouts and six saves over 18 innings of work.

 Caliente de Durango

 On June 2, 2025, Cordero was traded to the Caliente de Durango of the Mexican League in exchange for Tyler Duffey.
-In 12 appearances for Durango, Cordero logged a 2-0 record and 9.00 ERA with 14 strikeouts over 12 innings of relief.
+In 12 appearances for Durango, Cordero logged a 2–0 record and 9.00 ERA with 14 strikeouts over 12 innings of relief.

 Olmecas de Tabasco

 On July 2, 2025, Cordero was traded to the Olmecas de Tabasco of the Mexican League in exchange for Rubén Tejada.
+In 12 games 12 innings of relief he went 0–0 with a 2.25 ERA and 7 strikeouts.